okta/okta-react-native/README.md

 **Note**: `androidChromeTabColor` is an optional field in config, and is used only by Android for the Chrome Custom Tabs color for the OIDC flow.

+**Note**: `browserMatchAll` is an optional field in config, and is used only by Android to match all Chrome Custom Tabs browsers.

 **Note**: `httpConnectionTimeout` and `httpReadTimeout` are optional fields in config.
 These are used for HTTP requests performed by the SDK.
 Timeouts are in seconds.

 ```javascript